jayllo-c/tp/docs/DeveloperGuide.md

    <br>

-6. Importing Data from a CSV File with Missing Compulsory Values in a Row
+6. Importing data from a CSV file with missing compulsory values in a row

    * **Prerequisites**
        * A CSV file with missing compulsory values in a row at the path `C:\path\to\file.csv` with the following content: